ho-tonym/pokedex/README.md

 Here, we can add pokemon and create a list of your pokemon by adding a name and combat power.
 If no pokemon match the name entered, we will make another request to the api to get the rest of the pokemon.
 The CP has to be 0 < CP <9999.
 ### Save
-It would be pretty inconvenient to have to add these pokemon everytime to use the app, so we can save the pokemon to the mongo server hosted on MongoDB Atlas.
+It would be pretty inconvenient to have to add these pokemon every time to use the app, so we can save the pokemon to the mongo server hosted on MongoDB Atlas.
 When it is finished saving to the DB, it will return a key that will be can be used to access the all the pokemon saved at a later time in the Get tab.
 I opted for a key based apporach rather than user/pw because it is more convenient.
 ### Get
 Enter a key here to retrieve data from the backend server and load up previously saved pokemon.